 Wrong.

-And here's what really got me: even the few companies that had "pet-safe" or "non-toxic" sections treated them like afterthoughts.
+And here's what really got me: even the few companies that had pet-safe or non-toxic sections treated them like afterthoughts.
 A tiny corner of their website.
 Limited selection.
 Nothing special.